cloud-helpers/kubernetes-hard-way-bare-metal/kvm-qemu/README.md

 which suggests to create many nodes (_e.g._, controller plane, load balancers, worker nodes).
 But creating all those nodes as KVM/QEMU VM would load the (Proxmox) host quite heavily.
-Hence, for that KVM/QEMU guide, a lighter setup is prefered, with only one master and two worker nodes.
+Hence, for that KVM/QEMU guide, a lighter setup is prefered, with a single master and two worker nodes.

 That guide is therefore an adaptation of the
 [Getting started guide on installing a multi-node Kubernetes cluster